 Are in the market for a Cricut machine?
 Wondering whether the Cricut Maker or the Explore Air 2 is the right choice?
 We have all of the information you need to make the best decision based on your craft style.
-Then, you can order the Cricut machine of your choice or put it on your wishlist for the holidays.
-This post is sponsored by Cricut, however, all projects and opinions are my own.

 This post may contain affiliate links which means that you do not pay anymore, however, a small commission from every purchase will go to this site.